 Arion’s heart rate is over 250 BPM from the start of the gallop.
 This abnormally fast heart rate is a health warning sign that might suggest a cardiac disease.
 This discovery is noteworthy for multiple training sessions of this horse.
 The ECG obtained automatically during the same training session might be analyzed after a consultation with a veterinarian.
 A heart arrhythmia was found.
 This heart issue must be explored since, if left untreated, it might lead to sudden death.
 Because the trainer has been monitoring the horse in a timely manner, he may contact his veterinarian to investigate and perhaps treat the arrhythmia.

 If one of the two-year-olds you’ve been observing in training has a successful career, his data becomes a reference for a good racehorse’s data profile from a young age.
 By comparing this horse’s data to that of your young horses, you may quickly discover potential performers in your stable.
-The combination of your intuition and data comparisons makes identifying a potential horse in the next generation easier and easier.

 Keywords: young horses, race, data base, training, monitor, evaluate